-Here are five things to avoid that can cause your policy to be cancelled.
+Here are five things to avoid that have the potential to result in your home insurance policy being cancelled.

-A court case was in the news recently because a man who owned a few apartment buildings used them for illegal marijuana grow farms.
+A 2019 court case made the news because a man who owned a few apartment buildings used them for illegal marijuana grow farms.
 A lamp started a fire in one of the buildings.
 He submitted a claim for insurance to cover the damage.
-The claim was denied so he sued his insurer.
+The claim was denied so he sued his insurance company.
 In court, he admitted that he had illegal grow farms despite saying earlier that residents lived in the building.
-And, the admission led to the case being dropped and he subsequently lost his insurance coverage.
+The admission led to the case being dropped and he subsequently lost his insurance coverage.

 Filing fraudulent claims is a crime: